nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Retagging a task

-To replace the tags on a task with new ones, specify an `INDEX` with the list of tags you want to replace them with.
+You can replace the tags on a task with new ones using the `INDEX` with the list of new tags:

 !!! example
     **`tag`**`` 1 nus, cs2101, cs2103t`